siegenth/streamsx.rabbitmq/samples/RequestProcessProxySample/readme.md

 Example of using the Streams RabbitMQ toolkit in a large WEB site.
 The toolkit and sample are available on GitHub.

-RabbitMQ is Message Hub used by web sites to route requests.
+RabbitMQ is a Message Hub used by web sites to route requests.
 Web requests are  received, decomposed, distributed to components (databases, appservers, analytics servers), processed, formatted and returned to the requester.
-Requests move though the site using Message Hubs that handle the scaling and fallback processing that are inevitable in web sites.
+Requests move though the site using Message Hubs that handle the scaling and fallback processing that are inevitable on web sites.

 The following diagram illustrates such a system.